-RATIFICATION OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The audit committee of our board of directors has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
-Prior to the completion of the Merger, Ernst & Young LLP served as the independent auditors of the Company and on March 18, 2020, our audit committee approved the engagement of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
-On March 12, 2021, our audit committee approved the engagement of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
-Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting.
+The audit committee of our board of directors has selected Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+Ernst & Young LLP has audited the Company's financial statements since March 2021.
+Representatives of Ernst & Young LLP are expected to be virtually present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.

 Neither our amended and restated bylaws nor other governing documents or law require stockholder ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
 However, the audit committee is submitting the selection of Ernst & Young LLP to the stockholders for ratification as a matter of good corporate practice.
 If the stockholders fail to ratify the selection, the audit committee will reconsider whether or not to retain that firm.
-Even if the selection is ratified, the audit committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of Protara and our stockholders.
+Even if the selection is ratified, the audit committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and our stockholders.